by Catherine Pratt

 1. Your Email Address

 If you provide a potential employee with an email address, make sure it’s a professional sounding email account.
 Your email address gives a definite impression of you.
 So, if you have something like klepto at hotmail.com or sparklebunny at hotmail.com or lazybones at hotmail.com it does not look good.
 What seems funny to you and your friends is not going to amuse a potential employer.
 This could be used as a reason to reject you outright.

-If you’re expecting a call back from a potential employee, make sure your answering machine message is professional.
-Also, make sure there’s enough room left on the tape for them to leave you a message.
+If you’re expecting a call back from a potential employee, make sure your voice mail message is professional.
+Also, make sure there’s enough room left for them to leave you a message.
 If they call and they hear, “sorry, mailbox is full” they’re not going to be calling you back as it gives a very negative impression of you.

 3. Respond Promptly

 If you do get a message, first of all congratulations, but don’t blow it by not calling them back.
 Return their call as soon as possible.
 Waiting a week and then calling back gives the impression you’re not interested.
 If you call and they’re not there, leave a concise, polite voice mail message so they at least know you got the message and that you’re interested.
 Make sure you mention your name, your phone number and what your call is in regards to.
 This is not a good message to leave, “Hi, We’ve been trying to connect.
 I’ll be home tonight and tomorrow morning, after that I can’t guarantee I’ll be home.
 Bye”

 If you’re not interested, call them back and let them know that so that they’re not waiting for you to call.
 Even if you’re not interested now, you never know where that person will end up.
 They may be on the hiring panel when you do get the call for a job you really, really want and they’re going to remember you.
 Plus, it’s just the right thing to do.